PyFPGA/pyfpga/README.md

 # PyFPGA [![License](https://img.shields.io/badge/License-GPL--3.0-orange)](LICENSE)

-A Python Class and helper scripts to use FPGA development tools in a vendor-independent way.
+A Python Class to use FPGA development tools in a vendor-independent way.

-With PyFPGA you can create a project file, synthesizes, implements, generates a bitstream and transfers to a supported device, all in a programmatic way.
-You can create your own FPGA Tool using a workflow tailored to your needs.
+With PyFPGA you can create a project file, synthesizes, implements, generates a bitstream and transfers it to a supported device, all in a programmatic way.
+You can create your own FPGA Tool using a workflow tailored to your needs, with the following advantages:

-Features:

 * Provides a vendor-independent experience.
-* Has the advantages to using Python as the programming language.
+* Uses Python as the programming language.
-* The workflow is solved from the command-line, which have extra advantages:
+* The workflow is solved from the command-line, which:
-    * Is friendly with *Version Control Systems* and *Continuous Integration*.
+    - Is friendly with *Version Control Systems* and *Continuous Integration*.
-    * Provides reproducibility and repeatability.
+    - Provides reproducibility and repeatability.
-    * Consumes fewer system resources.
+    - Consumes fewer system resources.

 A simple example of how to use PyFPGA: